joecorcoran/corcoran.online/_drafts/moving-past-rails-asset-pipeline.md

 on.
 At first it might seem like a good idea to explicitly state dependencies in this way.
 Sprockets will order your assets correctly on the page so that your JavaScript errors are at least never of the load order-dependent kind.
-(You will always have JavaScript errors.
-Until you die.)

 This is fine, until you need to use an asset outside of the Rails environment, for example in a JavaScript unit test.
+Depending on your test environment you can at best expect a complete loss of your dependency graph and at worst an explosion at parser level.

 Sprockets directives actively fight against a clean separation of concerns, driving tight coupling of front-end code to Ruby infrastructure.

 ## Logical complement